Hooks API

 Retry Behavior

-- Temporary failures (hold the queue and to retry): failure or HTTP errors, these are assumed to be not specific to a particular event, and thus hold the entire queue.
+The outcome field in your response controls how Bubblehouse handles the event: Success outcomes (removed from queue): sent, skipped.
+Permanent failures (removed from queue): invalid_data, unsubscribed.
+Temporary failures (hold the queue and to retry): failure or HTTP errors, these are assumed to be not specific to a particular event, and thus hold the entire queue.

 Important Notes